 Almost all of us have had our fair share of acne, whether yours was a short bout or maybe its been something that you’ve suffered with for years.
 According to the American Academy of Dermatology, 85 percent of people aged between 12 and 24 have experienced acne at least once in their lives, and adult acne is just as common as teenage acne.

 As there is no miracle cure-all treatment for acne, much to our despair, the battle to keep it at bay is no light feat and can cause physical and psychological scarring.
-However, there are a lot of good practices you can approach to ease acne flare ups: from skincare to lifestyle and diet changes.
+However, there are a lot of good practices you can approach to ease acne flare ups: from introducing skincare ingredients to your regime to lifestyle and diet changes.

 What causes acne?